Iyouboushi/mIRC-BattleArena/README.txt

 - Changed Evil Doppelgangers so that they are generated correctly if the user is level synced.
 - Changed chests so that red chests can never spawn mimics.
 - Changed the GIVES command so that players can now give red orbs to certain NPCs.
-- Changed the way the bot picks NPCs so that they can now have streak minimums/maximums like monsters and bosses.
+- Changed the way the bot picks NPCs to have more settings like bosses/monsters
-- Changed the Inactive type monsters/npcs so that they can have a custom description for when they become active.
 - Changed the scoreboard.html to include the level of the player
 - Changed the drunk status to last 2 rounds
 - Changed the GIVES message to hopefully show grammatically correct lines
 - Changed the way the bot handles negative status effects on targets.
 - Changed the way the bot does all of the status timers to make it consistent
-- Changed the modifier checks so that they will also check for the name of the weapon in addition to the rest
+- Changed the modifier checks so that they will also check for weapon names
 - Changed the way the bot displays damage (purple = resisted, orange = enhanced)
 - Changed the way the bot displays the "battle open" message
 - Changed the chance of a rescue allied president battle to 25% and lowered the streak from 100 to 20.